edyarr/Twine_Workshop/Analyzing_Games.md

 ### 2. Analyzing Twine Games

-Twine is an open source platforme used to create both games and interactive stories.
-The community of creators publishes games on diverse platforms that could be freely accessible or paid.
-However, the most interesting part is that Twine offers the possibility of publishing interactive stories: the reader gets to decide what the path is.
-Likewise, game creators consider and showcase their pieces as products that convey deep meaning, and engage societies in thinking, discussing and emnracing important topics while playing.
+Twine is an open source platform used to create both games and interactive stories.
+The community of creators publishes games on diverse platforms that could be freely accessible or accessed by paying some fees.
+However, the most interesting part is that Twine offers the possibility of creating interactive stories: the reader gets to decide what the path is and how to getthrough it.
+Likewise, game creators consider and showcase their pieces as products that convey deep meaning, and engage societies in thinking, discussing and embracing important topics while playing.

 In twine we have the option of creating diverse types of games:
 - Competitive